top of page

 The look I was going for was more rustic than some of the metal panels we received, so of course we did some distressing of our own.
 We used muriatic acid and salt to add more rust to the metal.

-The loft will be a place to lounge and provides a view of the rest of the lodge.
+The loft will be a place to relax and provides a view of the rest of the lodge.

 Barn board was applied to the walls to break up the large expanses of drywall.
 It will also be more durable than drywall.